LungOnly Mice: Precision Test Models for the COVID Vaccine

 Screenshot of the first part of the section entitled, "Generation of humanized mice":

-The LungOnly model was made using human fetal tissue from the from the infamous Advanced Bioscience Resources (ABR), whom Judicial Watch and has exposed as an organ trafficking partner with Planned Parenthood.
+The LungOnly model was made using human fetal tissue from the infamous Advanced Bioscience Resources (ABR), whom Judicial Watch and has exposed as an organ trafficking partner with Planned Parenthood.

 It is important to point out that the engineering of the BLT-L mice involves the use of more fetal tissue than the LoM mice: